 Call For Papers

-19th European Conference on Science and Theology (ECST XIX)
+20th European Conference on Science and Theology (ECST XX)

-We invite short interdisciplinary papers that dialogue on questions of sustainability and how religious and/or ethical discourse, being a primary resource of values in any culture, might contribute to this task.
-Papers on other aspects of the interaction between natural science, the humanities, social science and theology may also be offered.
+We invite short interdisciplinary papers that bring literary studies, the arts and social sciences into dialogue with any aspect of science and theology.
+Papers on other aspects of the interaction between theology, the natural sciences, the arts & humanities, cultural studies, and social sciences may also be offered.

-To submit a short paper proposal please send the following information to the Scientific Programme Officer before 30 November 2021:
+To submit a short paper proposal please email the following information to the Scientific Programme Officer before 31st January 2024: